Chocolate Chip Cookie Cake

 Well, maybe not classic since my version contains a little bit of an off-the-radar ingredient: cream cheese!

-That’s right, we’re going to add a little cream cheese into our cookie cake to keep things extra soft and chewy and delicious.
+That’s right, we’re going to add a little cream cheese in our cookie cake batter to keep things extra soft and chewy and delicious.
 Unexpected?
 Yes.
 Totally worth it?
 Absolutely.

 Just as a reminder (and so no one is disappointed), this is a cookie cake.
 It’s not a giant cookie.
 Those do exist — and they are delicious.
 But a thin, large, flat cookie cooked in a skillet or on a pizza stone is not a cookie cake.